This HAS To Be Normal

 I know somebody will read these words and think that I'm being radically divisive or alarmist, or perhaps that, in my alarm about the dangers posed by Republicans (who some years ago I called a hate group and now I believe we must think of as a Nazi party), I'm diminishing and whitewashing the failures and dangers of the Democratic Party.
 I suppose maybe so.
 Maybe I'm kidding myself, or maybe I'm fooled by the flood of bullshit I'm subjected to each day.
 I sure wouldn't be alone.

-In order to accept the story's invitation, though, you'll have to ignore the fact that Nazi support for Trump (and vice versa) runs broad and deep throughout Trump's political career, and you'll have to ignore all the other similar incidents of Nazi/Republican adjacency and alignment over the years, and you'll have to ignore the fact that Trump and his party are literally demonizing racial minorities as subhuman vermin, using vile lies in order to foment violence against them as an entrée to fomenting much more violence against many more people on the basis of even worse lies, and you'll have to ignore the fact that Trump's rhetoric and policy positions have always been near to Nazism and now (with the introduction of proposals like using the U.S. military against "the enemy within" or deploying white supremacist paramilitary gangs to purge the ethnic minorities "poisoning the blood" of the country, or enacting mass deportation of over 10 million people) are completely indistinguishable from Nazism, even if it's going to be called something else.
+In order to accept the story's invitation though, you'll have to ignore the fact that Nazi support for Trump (and vice versa) runs broad and deep throughout Trump's political career, and you'll have to ignore all the other similar incidents of Nazi/Republican adjacency and alignment over the years, and you'll have to ignore the fact that Trump and his party are literally demonizing racial minorities as subhuman vermin, using vile lies in order to foment violence against them as an entrée to fomenting much more violence against many more people on the basis of even worse lies, and you'll have to ignore the fact that Trump's rhetoric and policy positions have always been near to Nazism and now (with the introduction of proposals like using the U.S. military against "the enemy within" or deploying white supremacist paramilitary gangs to purge the ethnic minorities "poisoning the blood" of the country, or enacting mass deportation of over 10 million people) are completely indistinguishable from Nazism, even if it's going to be called something else.
 And you'll have to ignore many other things, too many to list.

-If you want to ignore those things, the story has got your your back.
+If you want to ignore those things, the story has got your back.
 It largely ignores them, too, and leads off and closes with rationales for minimizing the implications.

 It's almost like most people in our media and many in our country are more committed to telling comforting fictions than to observing the actual swastika that's actually flapping around.
 It's almost as if people are more interested in finding a way to not know things that are difficult to ignore than they are in simply looking around and knowing.

 Yesterday Donald Trump, whose brain is actively melting like a slice of Velveeta atop an Arizona Cybertruck, went out in front of a crowd and waxed rhapsodic about Arnold Palmer's apparently giant penis, which isn't the most lunatic thing he's done this month, it's just the most recent.
 Trump's brain resembles an accordion blind door in that it was never hinged in the first place, but he's observably batshit now, and millions and millions of people seem to not know or care.
 Those who don't know might be forgiven.
-There's a main effort in headlines and stories to sane-wash these sorts of things, with headlines like "Trump seems energetic in a scattered speech" and lines like "Trump told the crowd golf stories."
+There's a serious effort in headlines and stories to sanewash these sorts of things, with headlines like "Trump seems energetic in a scattered speech" and lines like "Trump told the crowd golf stories."

 It's like we're all just playing pretend.

 Maybe you don't like the we.
 I get it.
 Maybe you’re not playing pretend.
 Maybe you're a person of awareness, and good for you if you are.
 Or maybe you're somebody under threat, for whom the supremacist luxury of ignorance isn't offered, in which case you know far more about this than I do.
 You’re not who I'm going to mean when I say we in this essay.
 The more I learn about American supremacy, the more I realize how deeply internal it is, how inside it is.
 I don't trust my own motivations and assumptions well enough to exclude myself from the we of our national delusions.
-Let’s focus up and just allow that the subject today is our country in aggregate.
+Let’s focus and just allow that the subject today is our country in aggregate.

 Many of us are playing pretend.